 Off the top of my head, I can quote you Cambodian apartment prices, help you open a Hong Kong brokerage account from home, and give you a few dozen Vietnamese stock tips.

 Growing up in Los Angeles, I was a child actor with roles in movies and commercials.
 The government keeps your money until you’re an adult in this situation… unless you invest it.

 This led to my career, strangely enough.
 My spare time as a child was spent reading books, doing research online, and trading stocks.
-Soon, I was more interested in how the Hang Seng Index closed than the normal fascinations of a teenager.
+I was more interested in how the Hang Seng Index closed than the normal fascinations of a teenager.

 I graduated with a finance degree from one of the region’s top universities, learned a few languages, closed over a million dollars worth of property deals, and made thousands of international stock trades.

 The comparatively small sum of money I made as an actor was multiplied by over five times.

 How?
 Well, I learned how to buy assets in Asia at low prices.
 I found people who were determined to sell quickly.
 They often just needed more liquidity.

 Either way, the returns from investing in property and stocks with fair valuations, in countries which are growing quickly, are no less than stellar.

 I’ve been investing in Asia for awhile, speak Thai and Lao fluently, and have purchased property in seven different countries.
 Throughout my time in the region, I’ve become adept at navigating Southeast Asian bureaucracy and making deals.
 I’m one of very few people who can do all the things I can despite my age.

 My goals are probably similar to yours.
 I have some money and want to invest in the most effective way possible.
 Most growth in the 21st Century is coming from Asia.
 Therefore, I focus all my effort on this part of the world.